bubolazi/math/README.md

-# Math Practice for Kids
+# Learning Practice for Kids

 A beautiful, kid-friendly web application for preschool children to practice basic math operations.
 Features a green monochrome theme and progressive difficulty levels.